How I Make Money as a Travel Blogger in 2025

 a.
 Social media

 How much?
-I didn't make a ton – usually it was $100-$200 per month on each social channel.
-But it was still a little boost in income!
+I didn't make a ton – $50 per month on average.

 I started selling some physical products on Cleveland Traveler in 2020, and also usually make a little bit of money each year selling photo prints in my Smugmug shop (here are all my most popular images, in case you're curious).

-In 2022, I also launched a Gumroad shop to sell printable versions of some of my more popular road trip itineraries, and that turned out to be a nice little pursuit that I'm planning to expand in 2023.
+In 2022, I also launched a Gumroad shop to sell printable versions of some of my more popular road trip itineraries, and that turned out to be a nice little pursuit that I've been expanding since then.

 How much: It really depends on the project or event!

-I won't share exact numbers with you, but I made into the multiple 6-figures in 2022.
+I won't share exact numbers with you, but I made over 6-figures in 2024.
 (That's of course before factoring in business expenses, travel expenses, and taxes, which can reach into the thousands each month.)

 And I don't share this to brag.
-Rather, I share it to prove that this is definitely a viable, successful, full-time career for me.
+Rather, I share it to prove that this is still a viable, successful, full-time career for me.

 I do want to point out, though, that the ways I've decided to monetize my site and make income are not necessarily the ways that all other bloggers/content creators go about it.
 Blogging is a relatively new field as far as careers go, so there's no “one size fits all” way to go about making money.

 There's also no guarantee that another blogger who tried to make money in the exact same ways would have the same amount of success.
-I'm very lucky that I've been able to turn what started out as a hobby into my career, but it's taken a lot of time and patience – my blog turned 13 this year!!
+I'm very lucky that I've been able to turn what started out as a hobby into my career, but it's taken a lot of time and patience – my blog turns 15 this year!!

 If you're thinking about starting a travel blog, just know that you have to be in it for the long haul; success (and money) definitely does not come overnight, and I still work incredibly hard each and every week to keep learning and growing.